 Lemon water is healthy, refreshing and easy as heck to make.
 There are just a couple of key things to keep in mind when making yourself a glass, but don’t worry, after your first sip, you’ll be hooked, and these simple steps will embed themselves into your lemon-loving brain forever.
+Here, how to make lemon water in no time.

 How to make lemon water